 Where To Stay

-You have so many options on places to stay in Key West.
-From water front resorts, bed and breakfasts, home rentals, or hotels on Duval street right in the middle of the action.
+You have so many options for places to stay in Key West.
+From waterfront resorts, bed and breakfasts, home rentals, or hotels on Duval Street right in the middle of the action.
 You can try the Casa Marina Waldorf Astoria Resort or Pier House on the water or something like the haunted and historic LaConcha to be on Duval!

 Where To Eat

 I’d recommend trying conch since you’re in the Conch Republic.
-Conch Republic Seafood is famous for their conch chowder, cracked conch, and stuff shrimp.
-They have a large open air seating area with a great view of the water.
+Conch Republic Seafood is famous for its conch chowder, cracked conch, and stuffed shrimp.
+They have a large open-air seating area with a great view of the water.
 I also recommend grabbing a lobster roll because those suckers are hard to find unless you live somewhere like Maine or The Hamptons.

-Obviously Sloppy Joe’s is famous in Key West so stopping by there is a must for some people.
-If you’re looking for a non tourist spot, some other great food options are Eaton Street Seafood Market, 5 Brothers, Cuban Coffee Queen, The Lobster Shack, DJ’s Clam Shack, 2 Cents, Santiagos Bodega, and so many more!
+Obviously, Sloppy Joe’s is famous in Key West so stopping by there is a must for some people.
+If you’re looking for a nontourist spot, some other great food options are Eaton Street Seafood Market, 5 Brothers, Cuban Coffee Queen, The Lobster Shack, DJ’s Clam Shack, 2 Cents, Santiagos Bodega, and so many more!
 For a good dessert, head to Better Than Sex or Blue Heaven.
-If you want to get super local, there are a few good food trucks/holes in the wall recommendations we have.
+If you want to get super local, there are a few good food trucks/holes-in-the-wall recommendations we have.
 You’re going to want to try Garbos Grill, Amigos, and Bad Boy Burrito (BBB was also on DDD)!
-A few non tourist bars to go that have great live music are the Green Parrot, Hogsbreath, and The Porch.
+A few nontourist bars to go to that have great live music are the Green Parrot, Hogsbreath, and The Porch.

 What To Do